LightningX VPN Logo

 Bottom Line

-The main distinctions between virtual and physical IP are now clear to you.
+The main distinctions between virtual IP and physical IP are now clear to you.
 Any network connection requires physical IP addresses, which are connected to actual devices.
 Advanced systems use virtual IPs for performance, redundancy, and flexibility.
 After reading this post, you may decide which to choose.

 Enjoy Unlimited, High-Speed, and Secure